top of page

 Architecture

-Iris holds a diploma in Architecture Engineering from the National Technical University of Athens (2019).
-She also studied Architecture in Italy at the Universita di Napoli Federico II, receiving an Erasmus+ Scholarship.
+Iris holds a diploma in Architecture Engineering from the National Technical University of Athens (2019) and studied Architecture in Italy at Università di Napoli Federico II on an Erasmus+ Scholarship.
 She graduated with honors after designing Spatio Vibratum, an acoustic shell for operatic performances in ancient theaters.

-Since 2017 she has been working as an assistant set designer for large-scale theater productions in the National Theater of Greece, Poreia Theater, and Athens-Epidaurus Festival.
-She has also collaborated as an architect in exhibition and museum design projects, both in Italy (Mostra di San Severo al Pendino by Studio La Nova Architetti), and Greece (Mikis Theodorakis Exhibition in Athens Megaron Concert Hall by The Office Architecture Studio).
+Since 2017, she has worked as an assistant set designer for large-scale theater productions at the National Theater of Greece, Poreia Theater, and Athens-Epidaurus Festival.
+She has also collaborated on exhibition and museum design projects in Italy (Mostra di San Severo al Pendino, Studio La Nova Architetti) and Greece (Mikis Theodorakis Exhibition, Athens Megaron Concert Hall, The Office Architecture Studio).

 Master Classes / Workshops / Seminars

-Believing in a holistic and interdisciplinary approach to performance practices, Iris has participated in various Master Classes with famous singers such as Michael Chance, Jill Feldman, Dimitri Kavakos, and Dimitri Tiliakos.
+Believing in a holistic and interdisciplinary approach, Iris has participated in masterclasses with renowned musicians such as Michael Chance, Jill Feldman, Dimitri Kavakos, and Dimitri Tiliakos.
+She attended summer schools, including the Siena Early Music Academy and Villa Pennisi in Musica, an architecture-acoustics laboratory in Sicily, on scholarship.

-Most recently Iris attended the 6th SIMM - Social Impact of Making Music Symposium in Barcelona, a research network around Music Theater and Opera, where she presented her research and practice on alternative opera approaches.
+She graduated from the Set Design Laboratory at the National Greek Theater, where she created a scenography proposal for Ibsen’s Dollhouse.
+Most recently, she attended the 6th SIMM – Social Impact of Making Music Symposium in Barcelona, presenting her research and practice on alternative opera approaches.

 Volunteering

-In 2021, Iris co-founded the Open Orchestra, an inclusive activist initiative of more than 150 artists, based on the values of participatory music-making in the public space of Athens.
-She was co-managing and co-conducting the choir, the manifestations of which became a symbol of contemporary social matters in Greece such as the MeToo movement.
+In 2021, Iris co-founded Open Orchestra, an inclusive, activist initiative of over 150 artists, promoting participatory music-making in public spaces in Athens.
+She co-managed and co-conducted the choir, which became a symbol of contemporary social matters in Greece, including the MeToo movement.

 Languages

-Iris has excellent organizational and communication skills in multiple languages.
+She has strong organizational and communication skills across multiple languages.